microsoft/lisa/pytest/DESIGN.md

     items[:] = [i for i in included if i not in excluded]
 ```

+Together, the CLI support and YAML playbook satisfy one of our “test entrance”
+requirements.
+We can also generate our own binary called `lisa` which simply
+delegates to Pytest, if we really want to do so.

 Because this is simply a Python list, we can also sort the tests according to
 our needs, such as by priority.
 If the `python-targets` plugin has already
 sorted by requirements, that’s just fine, Python’s `sorted()` built-in is